7ds3f/wordle-bot/README.md

 - Next, in command prompt, change the current directory to wherever you saved the repository.
 For a tutorial, visit [here](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/)

 - Then, install [Python 3.11.6](https://www.python.org/downloads/release/python-3116/) and the required packages via `pip install -r requirements.txt`.
-You can check out #requirements for additional information.
+You can check out the [Requirements](#requirements) for additional information.

 - Now, build a Discord bot and save its token.
 We will be needed soon to run the bot.
 For a tutorial, visit [here](https://discordgsm.com/guide/how-to-get-a-discord-bot-token).
 A warning from Discord: